-The Tamron 24-70 f/2.8 is the newest addition to my equipment and now I've wondered how I went without it in the past.
+The Tamron 24-70 f/2.8 is a fairly new addition to my equipment and now I've wondered how I went without it in the past.
 This is the only lens I have that isn't a Canon, but when comparing the Canon version to this, the Tamron was a clear winner for me because of the similar reviews, and the substantial cost savings.
 I now use this lens for mostly all of my wide angle shots, group portraits in tight places, and on the dance floor to show the whole crowd.
 It's versatile and a great new addition.

 When it comes to photos of rings, jewelry, cards, or anything else close up - this is my go to.
 The Canon 100mm f/2.8L Macro IS is a great lens that improved my ring shots for one, and is also a nice lens for portraits.
 Unfortunately this lens stopped functioning properly.
 The auto focus no longer works right so I am stuck focusing manually until I can get it fixed.

 Here is a beautiful lens!
 The Canon 50mm f/1.2L is my 2nd favorite to photograph with.
 The 1.2 number means the background can go very, very blurry if needed which can make for some really great shots.
 I use this lens for single shots of 1 person or 1 item, during bridal/groom prep, and during cocktail hours or events when I am mingling amongst the crowd.
 All equipment photos in this post (besides this photo) were taken with this lens.
 I find the focal length perfect in many situations.